 Dan Lawson, costume designer for The Good Wife, told Glamour he often puts his high-powered women in one color from head to toe.
 “I do it with myself, too… dress people in what I call ‘a column of color’ because that honestly, automatically makes you feel stronger.”

 Because when your straps are showing, so is your youth.

 5. Lower your voice.

-A recent study finds that people prefer lower-pitched voices in both men and women.
+A 2012 study found that people prefer lower-pitched voices in both men and women.
 “Overall,” the authors note, “the influence of voice pitch on perceptions of leadership capacity is largely consistent across different domains of leadership.”
-This doesn’t mean you should walk around trying to talk like George Clooney—just that you should speak with authority.
+This doesn’t mean you should walk around trying to talk like George Clooney — just that you should speak with authority.